Key Points of This Article:

 - Fibromyalgia: This syndrome is complex and occurs with widespread pain in the joints, tendons, muscles, and soft tissues.

-A disability attorney can help collect the medical evidence necessary to show that a person’s musculoskeletal condition has limited their ability to perform gainful work.
+A disability attorney can help collect the medical evidence necessary to show the musculoskeletal condition has limited a person’s ability to perform gainful work.

 - Mental Health Disorders

-According to the SSA, nearly 20% of disability benefits are awarded to those with qualifying mental disorders.
+According to SSA, nearly 20% of disability benefits are awarded to those with qualifying mental disorders.
 Individuals must have a medically diagnosed psychological condition, and it must cause an extreme limitation in an individual’s ability to function independently.
-A few of the more common disorders that qualify include:
+Other common disorders that qualify include:

 - Mood Disorders: Disabilities such as anxiety, depression, panic attacks, anxiety disorder, post-traumatic stress, or depression can cause limitations in understanding and applying information, having social interactions with others, concentrating, and managing work.